Enabling coherent explore spaces

 This is a work in progress.
 I have been working on these ideas for several years, and I have held off posting because I kept learning and refining.
 There are still quite a number of things I am not fully satisfied with, and my hope is that sharing these ideas with more people will help move them forward.

 So many people have helped shape my thinking over the years, I can’t possibly name them all.
-But I do want to extend a special thank you to Prof John Turner, Greg Spencer, Doug Maarschalk, Michael Göthe, Angela Lang, Anne Caspari and Hannes Entz and every one else who have provided feedback, used the framework withtheir own clients, and encouraged me to write it up.
+But I do want to extend a special thank you to Prof John Turner, Greg Spencer, Doug Maarschalk, Michael Göthe, Dave Snowden, Angela Lang, Anne Caspari and Hannes Entz and every one else who have provided feedback, used the framework withtheir own clients, and encouraged me to write it up.
 It is much appreciated!

 I have not referenced all of these directly in this piece, but the following sources have contributed to my thinking and form part of a longer write-up I am working on.
 There are also many ideas that have developed in informal conversations that are too many to mention!)